-4.3 Policy OLICY T1 - Travel Plans Assessment of Transport Impact
+Policy T1 - Assessment of Transport Impact

-- 4.3.1 Housing developments of more than 10 units will be required to: - 1.
-Undertake a transport assessment and where required a Travel Plan, which should be produced in accordance with TfL best practice.
-The assessment and plan should make sustainable and implementable demonstrate how the proposals will for mitigatinge the transport impacts of the development to take account of the generally low PTAL values in the area, including where necessary a Travel Plan.
+Housing developments of more than 10 units will be required to demonstrate how the proposals will mitigate the transport impacts of the development to take account of the generally low PTAL values in the area, including where necessary a Travel Plan.
 Any Transport Assessment and Travel Plan should be produced in accordance with TfL best practice.
-The proposed measures must be implemented prior to occupation of the development or within an agreed timeframe. - Provide off street spaces for car club vehicles.
+The proposed measures must be implemented prior to occupation of the development or within an agreed timeframe.

-Mitigation measures will be agreed in 4.3.2 consultation with TfL, Richmond Council and the Neighbourhood Forum as part of the assessment of planning applications.
+4.3.1 Mitigation measures will be agreed in consultation with TfL, Richmond Council and the Neighbourhood Forum as part of the assessment of planning applications.
 Transport Assessments and Travel Plans should deliver positive contributions to an integrated cycling network in the area.
 Cycling infrastructure should be coherent, direct, attractive, safe, comfortable, adaptable and appealing to a variety of users and designed to TfL London Cycling Design Standards (LCDS).
+Transport

-Transport Assessments Travel Plans should also, where appropriate, support improvements to the quality, accessibility and capacity of bus services and infrastructure in line with TfL's Accessible Bus Stop Design Guidance.
+Assessments and Travel Plans should also, where appropriate, support improvements to the quality, accessibility and capacity of bus services and infrastructure in line with TfL's Accessible Bus Stop Design Guidance.
 Any alterations to the street network should be designed in line with the TfL Healthy Streets approach and TfL Streetscape Guidance.
 Designs should aim to reduce traffic speeds, improve the comfort and safety of vulnerable road users and prioritise walking above all other modes of transport.

-- 4.3.3 Major developments will be expected to be accompanied by a Transport Assessment of and, where necessary, a Travel Plan identifying and setting out how the transport requirements generated by the development will be addressed in a sustainable way.
-In order to mitigate the impact on the Area arising from additional travel movements generated by the development it is reasonable for these measures to be implemented in a timely and planned manner related to the occupation of the new dwellings. - 4.3.4 Major development should not contribute to further congestion on the limited road network and should support a modal shift to sustainable transport.
-This policy builds on policy LP 44 of the Richmond Local Plan. - 4.3.5 Because of limited transport options residents and visitors to Ham and Petersham rely heavily on private motor transport.
+- 4.3.2 Major developments will be expected to be accompanied by a Transport Assessment and, where necessary, a Travel Plan identifying and setting out how the transport requirements generated by the development will be addressed in a sustainable way.
+In order to mitigate the impact on the Area arising from additional travel movements generated by the development it is reasonable for these measures to be implemented in a timely and planned manner related to the occupation of the new dwellings. - 4.3.3 Major development should not contribute to further congestion on the limited road network and should support a modal shift to sustainable transport.
+This policy builds on policy LP 44 of the Richmond Local Plan. - 4.3.4 Because of limited transport options residents and visitors to Ham and Petersham rely heavily on private motor transport.
 This results in congestion in the area, particularly on the Petersham Road, parking pressure and traffic safety issues.
 Any major residential development in the area needs to be designed so that these pressures are not added to.
 Sustainable travel options should be explored and implemented.
 The options should aim to reduce vehicular congestion on the limited road network accessing Ham and Petersham by supporting the use of public transport and improving the environment and infrastructure for walking and cycling.
-This in turn is beneficial for the health and wellbeing of residents reduces pollution and mitigates climate change. - 4.3.6 In addition to ensite car parking, publically accessible car club spaces should be provided in larger developments in order to provide alternatives to car ownership.
+This in turn is beneficial for the health and wellbeing of residents reduces pollution and mitigates climate change.

-4.4 Community Proposal 1 POLICY T2 - Improvements to TransportInfrastructure
+4.4 Community Proposal 1 - Improvements to Transport Infrastructure